timdime/dimegallery/progressivedinner.md

 * Allow 45 minutes to 1-1/2 hours at each location (the appetizer course may need less time while the entree may need more).
 Travel times will depend upon the distance between each home.

 #### *Bring Your Own Cooler (BYOC) and be open to beer/wine exchanges/tastings

+Let Amanda and Tim (##56) know if you are interested in either attending or hosting during the block party.